 The following are ways to minimize these problems:

 Switch from primary batteries to solar power systems with rechargeable secondary batteries.
-Recycling of these batteries can often be done through the battery supplier.
+Recycling of these batteries can often be done through the battery supplier

-Ensure that disposal of non-recyclable batteries is carried out by licensed contractors or waste disposal authorities who provide documentation of proper disposal at authorized waste facilities.
+Ensure that disposal of non-recyclable batteries is carried out by licensed contractors or waste disposal authorities who provide documentation of proper disposal at authorized waste facilities

 Recycling and disposal should be carried out in a timely manner.
 Batteries should not be allowed to accumulate in large quantities.
-Store the waste batteries in appropriate containers which are secure, ventilated, and labeled according to contents.
+Store the waste batteries in appropriate containers which are secure, ventilated, and labeled according to contents

-Implement engineering solutions to minimize the chances of battery loss through collisions or vandalism.
+Implement engineering solutions to minimize the chances of battery loss through collisions or vandalism

-Use specifications and technologies that minimize power consumption and storage requirements.
+Use specifications and technologies that minimize power consumption and storage requirements

-Consider using the available mains (commercial power), and carefully evaluate whether backup battery systems are absolutely required.
+Consider using the available mains (commercial power), and carefully evaluate whether backup battery systems are absolutely required

 Paints

 Maintaining the service life of steel in a marine environment is an extreme challenge for coatings.
-Many systems that have been used in the past (or are still in use) are now recognized as being unfriendly to the environment--most notably, paints with lead or other heavy metals, and those high in volatile organic compounds (VOCs).
+Many systems that have been used in the past (or are still in use) are now recognized as being unfriendly to the environment - most notably, paints with lead or other heavy metals, and those high in volatile organic compounds (VOCs).
 Lead presents a removal hazard, a significant disposal expense, and it persists in the environment and bio-accumulates in plants and animals.
 Hexavalent chromium is highly toxic to humans and animals at very small doses.
 VOCs can cause serious health problems for workers and contribute to air pollution in the lower and upper reaches of the atmosphere.
 Marine- grade paints (epoxies, polyurethanes) pose hazards to the unprotected applicator, and antifouling paints by their very nature are toxic to marine life.

+Minimise the environmental impact of paints

 The following solutions to minimise the environmental impact of paints involve the selection of appropriate materials and reducing the disposal of waste paint:

 Select paints that have a long service life.
-This will reduce the frequency of maintenance visits required for repainting, which will in turn save fuel and minimize paint-related waste.
+This will reduce the frequency of maintenance visits required for repainting, which will in turn save fuel and minimize paint-related waste

-Avoid paints containing heavy metals such as lead, chromium, or mercury.
+Avoid paints containing heavy metals such as lead, chromium, or mercury

 Select paints that are low in VOCs.
-Consider the use of waterborne, UV-curable, high-solids, and powder coatings rather than traditional solvent-based coatings.
+Consider the use of waterborne, UV-curable, high-solids, and powder coatings rather than traditional solvent-based coatings

 Substitute other protective measures.
-Reduce the need for paint by the use of alternative construction materials (e.g., plastics or corrosion-resistant steel) or protective mechanisms (e.g., galvanizing, cathodic protection systems) in AtoN design.
+Reduce the need for paint by the use of alternative construction materials (e.g., plastics, or corrosion-resistant steel, such as marine graded stainless steel), or protective mechanisms (e.g. galvanizing, cathodic protection systems) in AtoN design

 Minimize the use of antifouling paint.
 Only use this type of paint if absolutely required by the application.
 Explore alternatives to traditional antifouling paint, such as "release" or “slippery” (adhesive) paints to which organisms don't stick.